tamato/achaea_mudlet/occultist/tarot.md

 Details:
 With this Tarot, you may instill a lust for you in another adventurer, so that he or she will consider you an ally.

+- <> quickly flings a tarot card at you, and you feel unreasonable lust for <>.

 -------------------------------------------------------------------------------